-The NASM certification focuses on programming and corrective exercise with their Optimum Performance Training model (OPT) while the ACE certification focuses on change psychology and the development of healthy habits.
-Both certifications are NCCA accredited, making them reputable and accepted in all gyms.
+The NASM certification focuses on exercise programming and corrective exercise through their Optimum Performance Training model (OPT), while the ACE certification focuses on behavior change psychology and the development of healthy habits.
+Both personal trainer certifications are NCCA accredited, which means they are considered reputable and accepted in most gyms.

-Let’s find out which one is best for you.
+Let’s find out which certification is best for you and your unique needs.

 CPT | ACSM vs ACE Quick Breakdown | Features | Price |